The Importance of Context When Recommending TV Content: Dataset and Algorithms: Introduction

 \section{Introduction}

 The underlying factors affecting users' choices of what to watch on TV have for several years been of interest to commercial and academic research.
 In the midst of a rapidly changing device and multimedia landscape, TVs continue to be at the core of multimedia consumption in the home with scenarios covering, among others, social gatherings and solitary immersive moments.
-The inherent complexity of viewing situations challenges the creation of experiences that match personal preferences as well as temporal and social contexts.
+The inherent complexity of viewing situations challenges the creation of experiences that match personal preferences as well as preferences introduced by the situations themselves.
+That is, priorities stemming from aspects such as the temporal and social settings of a viewing situation, generally referred to as the context.